This post is also available in: French

 If you want to be amazed or are looking to impress someone else, subsequently your best bet is to go see a show at the Lincoln Center.
 Yes, there are plenty of awesome performances and some that are outstandingly great, including the iconic Nutcracker.
 Whatever you choose to watch, know that the magnificence of this location alone is sure to leave you astonished.

 (Photo by Arturo Pardavila III)

-Empire State Building, Top of the Rock or One World Observatory, the choice is yours.
-The idea is to get a few dozens flights up to view the City from above.
-Covered in snow (hopefully!) during the day, or with all the lights at night.
-If you go during the day, choose Top of The Rock so you can also enjoy the magnificent view of Central Park.
+The Empire State Building, Top of the Rock or The One World Observatory- the choice is yours.
+Soar a few dozen flights up to view the City from above.
+Whether it is beautifully covered in snow during the day, or shining with all of the lights at night, you will get unmatchable views of the city.
+If you go during the day, we recommend that you choose Top of The Rock so you can also enjoy the magnificent view of Central Park.
 If you go at sunset or at night, then the One World Observatory or Empire State Building are your best bets.
 For the latter: before you go up to the observation deck to take in the views of New York City at night, be sure to look up!
-The tower will play a holiday light show as well as display holiday red and green in celebration of Christmas the entire week of December 25th.
+The tower will play a holiday light show while displaying holiday red and green in celebration of Christmas the entire week of December 25th.

 To book your tickets, click on the following links:

 (Located in the plaza center, 50th Street and 5th Avenue)

 (Photo by Rev S.)

 The Rockefeller Center is one of the most iconic and popular Christmas-themed destinations in the Big Apple.
 Some people go here to see the enormous Christmas tree, but it’s the magical backdrop and the décor around the ice skating rink that make this place a holiday favorite.
 The huge, colorful tree is displayed until January.

 (Located at 111th St. & Amsterdam Ave)